-Yarsagumba (Cordyceps Sinensis) has been in the world’s spotlight ever since legendary Chinese coach Ma Junren’s disclosure of this wondrous herb as being the secret behind the fabulous world record breaking feats of his women runners in the 1990s.
+Yarsagumba also called Cordyceps Sinensis has been in the world’s spotlight ever since legendary Chinese coach Ma Junren’s disclosure of this wondrous herb as being the secret behind the fabulous world record breaking feats of his women runners in the 1990s.

 Grown in Nepal Cordyceps sold in the US –